 This Caramel Swiss Meringue Buttercream is light, silky, and perfectly balanced.
 The Swiss meringue base keeps it stable and less sweet, while caramel adds richness and depth — ideal for cakes or cupcakes with a smooth, professional finish.

-Transfer to the mixer fitted with the whisk attachment.
-Beat on high speed for 8–10 minutes, until stiff peaks form and the bowl is just slightly warm.
+Transfer the bowl to the stand mixer and fit with the whisk attachment.
+Beat on high speed until the meringue reaches stiff, glossy peaks and the outside of the bowl feels cool to the touch.

-Add caramel sauce and vanilla.
-Switch back to the whisk and beat for 2–3 minutes, until light, fluffy, and fully emulsified.
+Add the salted caramel sauce and vanilla extract.
+Switch back to the whisk attachment and beat on medium-high until the buttercream is light, fluffy, and fully combined.

 Video